AsifAliAnsari-GH/data-science-projectss/README.md

 Project Overview-
 In this project, I worked with a customer dataset to predict whether a customer would churn.
 The project involved data preprocessing, exploratory data analysis (EDA), feature engineering, and applying several machine learning models for churn prediction.
 The models used include:
-Logistic Regression
+1.Logistic Regression

-Decision Tree
+2.Decision Tree

-K-Nearest Neighbors (KNN)
+3.K-Nearest Neighbors (KNN)

-Support Vector Machine (SVM)
+4.Support Vector Machine (SVM)

 Key Steps:

-Data Preprocessing: Handling missing values, encoding categorical variables, and scaling features.
+1.Data Preprocessing: Handling missing values, encoding categorical variables, and scaling features.

-Exploratory Data Analysis (EDA): Identifying key trends and patterns in the data.
+2.Exploratory Data Analysis (EDA): Identifying key trends and patterns in the data.

-Model Training & Evaluation: Training multiple machine learning models and evaluating their performance based on accuracy, precision, recall, and F1-score.
+3.Model Training & Evaluation: Training multiple machine learning models and evaluating their performance based on accuracy, precision, recall, and F1-score.

-Results: Achieved an accuracy of 86% using [Best Performing Model].
+4.Results: Achieved an accuracy of 86% using [Best Performing Model].

+Technologies Used

+1.Python

+2.Pandas, NumPy

+3.Scikit-learn

+4.Matplotlib, Seaborn